jez/blog/source/_posts/2017-10-28-variables-and-binding.markdown

 - calculate the set of free variables used in a subexpression and make sure not to use one of those, or
-- just generate a globally unique name by incrementing a global counter, giving us names like `x1`, `x2`, `x3`, etc.
+- generate a globally unique name by incrementing a global counter, giving us names like `x1`, `x2`, `x3`, etc.

 On the surface, explicit variables look rather naïve, and maybe they